 Belonging and Inclusion Station

-- A really powerful speech (that violated no rules) triggers emotions in a contestant or judge and they need space to process their feelings.
+- A really powerful speech (that violates no rules) triggers emotions in a contestant or judge, and they need space to process their feelings.

 BIS Info Session

-Check out the BIS Info Session to learn how to implement a station at your next tournament.
-Dr. Paul Porter, NSDA’s Director of DEI, and Kara Smith, NSDA’s Manager of Competition and Events, discuss the purpose of the BIS, changes to the BIS structure, and training opportunities for Belonging and Inclusion Advocates.
+Watch the 2023 BIS Info Session to learn how to set up a station at your next tournament.
+Dr. Paul Porter, NSDA Director of DEI, and Kara Smith, NSDA Manager of Competition and Events, explain the purpose of the BIS, recent updates, and training opportunities for Belonging and Inclusion Advocates.

 BIS What’s New in 2023-2024